Impaired Faculties to give benefit concert for Columbia Theatre, Fanfare

 by: Tonya Lowentritt

-The concert falls not only halfway through the fall semester and Homecoming week, but also at the mid-point of Fanfare, the annual month-long celebration of the arts, humanities, and social sciences at Southeastern.
-As with the band's previous performance at the Columbia Theatre last March, all proceeds from ticket sales for this benefit concert will go to support Fanfare and programming at the Columbia Theatre, according to Columbia/Fanfare Interim Director Roy Blackwood.
+As with the band’s previous performances at the Columbia, all proceeds from ticket sales for this benefit concert will support Fanfare and programming at the Columbia Theatre, according to Columbia/Fanfare Director Roy Blackwood.